Wimkin

 Wimkin is an alt-tech social network that claims to promote free speech.
 The site describes itself as "100% uncensored social media".
 Wimkin was launched in August 2020 and was founded by Jason Sheppard.

-As of December of 2022, Wimkin had 8,493,000 users with nearly 600,000 active daily users.
-Wimkin offers free live streaming, 10GB video uploads, Reels, Groups, Pages, Marketplace, free voice and video chat messenger and is very similar in design to Facebook, Youtube, TikTok and Twitter combined.
+As of January 2021, Wimkin had 300,000 users.

 History

 Wimkin launched in August 2020 after being founded by Jason Sheppard.

 On January 12, 2021, Apple removed Wimkin from the Apple App Store for hosting violent content, including calls for a civil war and the arrest of then-Vice President Mike Pence.
 Sheppard stated that Wimkin had removed the violent content after Apple reported it to them.
 However, Apple claimed that they "continued to find direct threats of violence and calls to incite lawless action" on Wimkin.
 After Wimkin was removed from the App Store, Wimkin's website was hit with a DDoS attack.

 Google subsequently removed Wimkin from the Google Play Store, with a Google spokesperson saying of the ban that, "We don't allow apps that depict or facilitate gratuitous violence or other dangerous activities."
 In response, Sheppard accused Google of treating Wimkin unfairly, stating in an email that, "We're being treated entirely unfairly and if we aren't reinstated when we've worked tirelessly to comply and become a better platform, we will be seeking legal remedy to at the very least, shed some light into this tyrannical monopoly."

 In a message on Wimkin's website following the removals, the company said that "We are working on getting back in both Apple Store and Google Play."
 Wimkin has since returned to both the App Store and Google Play.

 After Parler, another social network, was pulled offline by its host Amazon Web Services on January 11, former users of that site started migrating to Wimkin.
 In the twelve days following the storming of the United States Capitol, Wimkin claimed that its userbase had grown by 20 percent, amounting to around 55,000 new users.